bradacina/leclerc/README.md

 ## Config

 There are two files that are required for the operation of this bot
-- `.cookie` contains the `.XPRSDRVAUTH=xXxXxXxX` auth cookie as handed to an authenticated user by the leclercdrive.fr website
+- `.cookie` contains the `.XPRSDRVAUTH=xXxXxXxX` auth cookie obtained from the leclercdrive.fr website once you log in
 - `.telegram_bot` contains your telegram bot key

 ## Running